 Keyword Density: Keyword density is the percentage of the keyword being used on a page compared to the total number of words.
 It is used to determine the relevance of a web page, but there is no clear information on what the optimal percentage is.

-Keyword Frequency: Similar to keyword density, but this time you measure the total number the keyword was used on a web page.
+Keyword Frequency: Similar to keyword density, but this time you measure the total number of a keyword used on a web page.
 The amount of content on the web page is of no importance in this case.

 Keyword Research: The process of discovering new keywords that are relevant to your business and suitable in terms of search volume and competition.
 Effective keyword research is crucial in the process of determining profitable niches, driving traffic, and promoting your business.